Europe, equities bear brunt of Nomura's $1 billion cost cuts

 Vereker was one of the last senior legacy Lehman executives left at Nomura, a reflection of the extent of the shake-up to its overseas staffing in recent years.
 A number of Nomura's senior executives, such as fixed income head Steve Ashley who joined from Royal Bank of Scotland Group in 2010, have been brought in from other firms.

-Nomura says it will complete the latest round of restructuring by March 2014.
-It is aiming for pre-tax profits of 250 billion yen ($3.2 billion) from its wholesale, retail and asset management divisions by March 2016.
+Nomura says it will complete the latest round of restructuring by the business year to March 2014.
+It is aiming for pre-tax profits of 250 billion yen ($3.2 billion) from its wholesale, retail and asset management divisions by the year to March 2016.
 Those divisions generated a combined profit of 46 billion yen in the past business year.

-Ahead of the briefing, Nomura shares closed up 2.3 percent at 266 yen, while the benchmark Nikkei stock average ended barely changed.
-Nomura's stock has lost roughly three-quarters of its value since the Lehman deal.
+Ahead of the briefing, Nomura shares closed up 2.3 percent at 266 yen, while the benchmark Nikkei stock average .N225 ended barely changed.

-Asked if he thought the Lehman acquisition was a failure, Nagai said that given the state of their earnings he could not call it a success, but he understood the logic behind the move, adding that in hindsight, Nomura should have bought the U.S. operations, too.

-"That decision was made four years ago when as a local brokerage we were faced with dwindling opportunities.
-As a management decision made at that time, I don't think it was a mistake," he said.

 (Reporting by Nathan Layne; Editing by Michael Watson and Ian Geoghegan)